Kelsie Jean Smeby Sports Bright Yellow Bikini While Hanging In Palm Springs

 A colorful pillow sat behind her, and plenty of green foliage could be seen.
 A large hill and a bright blue sky was also visible in the background.
 Kelsie geotagged her location as Palm Springs.

-Kelsie’s 759,000-plus followers wasted no time showing their love for the post by clicking the like button more than 9,200 times within the first 17 hours after it was published to her account.
+Kelsie’s 759,000-plus followers wasted no time showing love for the post by clicking the “like” button more than 9,200 times within the first 17 hours after it was published to her account.
 Her admirers also hit up the comments section to leave nearly 200 messages during that time.

 “This is so beautiful,” one follower wrote.